zelanko/sql-docs.pt-br/docs/2014/relational-databases/wmi-provider-configuration-classes/sqlerrorlogfile-class.md

 ```

 ## <a name="properties"></a>Propriedades
- A classe SQLErrorLogFile define as propriedades a seguir.
+ A classe sqllogsfile define as propriedades a seguir.

 |||
 |-|-|